Surgery of the Aorta- Abdominal and Thoracic Aortic Aneurysim

 • A temperature of more than 101.5F (38.5C) by mouth for two readings

 • A new onset of weakness or numbness in your legs or feet.

 • Numbness, tingling or loss of movement in your legs.

 • Sudden increase in tenderness or swelling in your leg.

 Vascular Surgery Clinic at (608) 263-8915 from 8:00 am to 5:00 pm Monday through Friday.

-Surgery doctor on-call.
-Give paging your name and phone number with the area code.
+After hours, your call will be answered by a paging operator.
+Ask for the Vascular Surgery doctor on call.
+Give your name and phone number with area code.
 The doctor will call you back.

 If you live out of the area, call 1-800-323-8942.

 Fahey, Victora A. 4th Ed.
 Vascular Nursing.
 Philadelphia: WB Saunders Co., 2004.